This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 In this case we will assume you want to have several hard drives that will be installed on a single PNA.
 This is the

 simpler of the two scenarios.
-We will also assume that you have obtained the hard drives from Agilent.
+We will also assume that you have obtained the hard drives from Keysight.

 That's it; you are done.
-Either hard drive will work properly with this specific PNA, however, neither hard drive
+For ORIGINAL or any "A" model PNAs, either hard drive will work properly with this specific PNA, however, neither hard drive

-will not work properly if placed in any other PNA
+will work properly if placed in any other PNA

-- First, make sure you have backup copies of any unique file as decribed above.
+- First, make sure you have backup copies of any unique file as described above.